 - Practice gentle exercise programs like tai chi and yoga to help with balance, flexibility, and coordination.

-Some people find that massage, mediation, or acupuncture help to relieve stress and ease pain.
-Occupational therapy can also be beneficial.
 Take advantage of assistive devices that can help you function and maintain your independence.
-Don’t hesitate to apply for a special parking permit.
+You can also apply for accessibility accommodations and services.
+For example, if you drive, consider applying for a special parking permit.